wanglin86769/node-epics-pva/README.md

 # Note

-Since get() and put() are simple blocking implementation, if PVs are not available, the main thread of Node.js will block.
+1. Since get() and put() are simple blocking implementation, if PVs are not available, the main thread of Node.js will block.
+2. Since only epics:nt/NTScalar:1.0 and epics:nt/NTScalarArray:1.0 data types are tested, other data types may not be parse successfully.

 # License
 MIT license